HorizonWind2004/reconstruction-alignment/README.md

 ![alt text](assets/online_demo.png)

 2. ComfyUI: see [ComfyUI-BAGEL](https://github.com/neverbiasu/ComfyUI-BAGEL).
 The usage is totally the same as the original ComfyUI-BAGEL but you should replace the BAGEL weight `models/bagel/BAGEL-7B-MoT/ema.safetensors` with RecA-tuned one.
+The [ComfyUI-BAGEL](https://github.com/neverbiasu/ComfyUI-BAGEL) repo **already supports** the NF4 and INT8 conversion of BAGEL.

 ```shell
 wget https://huggingface.co/sanaka87/BAGEL-RecA/blob/main/model_bf16.safetensors
 mv model_bf16.safetensors models/bagel/BAGEL-7B-MoT/ema.safetensors
 ```

-The [ComfyUI-BAGEL](https://github.com/neverbiasu/ComfyUI-BAGEL) repo **already supports** the NF4 and INT8 version of BAGEL.
+You can also download weight of NF4 and INT8 version of BAGEL in [BAGEL-RecA](https://huggingface.co/sanaka87/BAGEL-RecA).

 DF11 version [BAGEL-RecA](https://huggingface.co/theunlikely/BAGEL-RecA-DF11/tree/main) (heartfelt thank to @theunlikely !!!).

 3. Local Setup: Follow the instructions in the [BAGEL Installation Guide](./BAGEL/README.md) to set up the environment, and run `BAGEL/inference.ipynb` to test the model locally!